PaddlePaddle/PaddleDetection/docs/tutorials/PrepareDataSet_en.md

 ##### COCO Data Download
-- The coco data set is downloaded automatically through the code.
-The data set is large and takes a long time to download
+- The coco dataset is downloaded automatically through the code.
+The dataset is large and takes a long time to download

     ```
     # automatically download coco datasets by executing code